 - What you can be valued for

-Finding ikigai is an ongoing process that reconnects your daily work to deeper values.
+Finding ikigai is an ongoing process that reconnects daily work to deeper values.
+See our ikigai explainer at /blog/ikigai-explained.

 Purpose Is a Human Need

-If you want structure, tools like Dan Millman’s work and the Life Purpose App can help you explore your natural strengths and challenges as part of this journey.3
+If you want structure, tools like Dan Millman’s work and the Life Purpose App can help you explore natural strengths and challenges as part of this journey3.

 Look at Yourself Through a New Lens

 If traditional exercises feel stale, try a different framework.
-Dan Millman’s system maps a life path number from your birth date to reveal core themes, strengths, and challenges—useful language to understand your natural wiring and align your choices with it.3
+Dan Millman’s system maps a life path number from your birth date to reveal core themes, strengths, and challenges.
+That language can make it easier to understand your natural wiring and align choices with it3.

 Your Life Path Blueprint